Rosengate/sigil/README.md

 }
 ```

-Then implement the required method(s)

 #### 3. Create the root controller
-This controller serves as the root of your routing
+This controller serves as the root of your routing.
+Every routing controller must extends `\Sigil\Controller`.

 ```php
 <?php